OXY2DEV/markview.nvim/Experimental options.md

 --- Configuration for experimental options.
 ---@class config.experimental
 ---
----@field file_open_command? string Command used to open files inside Neovim.
+--- Command used to open files inside Neovim.
+---@field file_open_command? string
----@field read_chunk_size? integer Number of `bytes` to check before opening a link.
+--- Number of `bytes` to check before opening a link.
 Used for detecting when to open files inside Neovim.
+---@field read_chunk_size? integer
 ---
----@field list_empty_line_tolerance? integer Maximum number of empty lines that can stay between text of a list item.
+--- Maximum number of empty lines that can stay between text of a list item.
+---@field list_empty_line_tolerance? integer
 ---
----@field date_formats? string[] String formats for detecting date in YAML.
+--- String formats for detecting date in YAML.
+---@field date_formats? string[]
----@field date_time_formats? string[] String formats for detecting date & time in YAML. experimental = {
+--- String formats for detecting date & time in YAML.
+---@field date_time_formats? string[]
+experimental = {
     read_chunk_size = 1024,